 Here are some reasons we think you should hire our live bands for your event:

-Experience: Down for the Count is a collective of musicians who formed 12 years ago.
-Our original line-up, the Down for the Count Swing and Soul Band, has performed together on hundreds of occasions over the years and the line-up has hardly changed since 2005.
+Experience: Down for the Count is a collective of musicians who formed 15 years ago.
+Our original line-up, the Down for the Count Swing and Soul Band (which we now call The Get Downs), has performed together on hundreds of occasions over the years and the line-up has hardly changed since 2005.
 Therefore we not only have a unique on-stage energy, but we are also very well rehearsed and have developed a fantastic and unique sound that really sets us apart from other function bands.

 Attention to detail: we pay attention to detail and treat every event separately.
 We know everyone has separate needs and we work closely with you to make sure you have the perfect entertainment for your event.